 The Florida Gators haven’t exactly hit the lottery when it comes to recruiting and developing quarterbacks this millennium.
 Obviously, Heisman Trophy winners like Steve Spurrier and Danny Wuerffel stick out from the 1960s and 1990s, respectively.

 Outside of about four names, however, Florida has been plagued by mediocre quarterback play in the 2000s and 2010s.
-The program has also gone through a few head coaching changes in recent years because of it.
-But without further ado, here is your comprehensive ranked list of every UF starting quarterback since 2000:
+The program has also gone through a few head coaching changes in recent years because of the instability at the position.
+But without further ado, here is your comprehensive ranked list of every UF starting quarterback since 2000.

 Martin didn’t actually start his four games until his second year in 2003, but he did see action under center and, oddly enough, was the team’s starting punter in 2002.
 During those four starts, Martin threw for 654 yards and three touchdowns but went 2-2, dropping pivotal losses to Miami and Tennessee.